hms-dbmi/gehlenborglab-website/_teams/accessibility/research-in-biomedical-accessibility.md

 ## Accessibility Research at HIDIVE Lab

-HIDIVE Lab is committed to enhancing accessibility in biomedical education and research, particularly for individuals with impairments.
+HIDIVE Lab is committed to enhancing accessibility in biomedical education and research.
 Enhancing accessibility in biomedicine requires highly Interdisciplinary work across the fields of informatics, human–computer interaction/visualization, and biomedicine.
 With our expertise and experience in this area, we are committed to helping individuals with disabilities gain more equal education and research opportunities.

 ## Current Accessibility Challenges in the Field